klembot/grunt-entwine-quickstart/README.md

 into the story you will build in your project.
 If you change your mind about your answers later, you can enter `grunt setup` again at any point to change them.

+Once you've gone through `grunt setup`, try typing `grunt build` and press Enter.
+You should see a new file under a new folder that Grunt created for you called "dist" (short for "distribution" -- where versions of your story ready to be published will appear).